KArbeRes/MagentaA11yV2/public/content/documentation/web/component/figure.md

    - WHEN I use a desktop screenreader (NVDA, JAWS, VoiceOver) AND I use the arrow key to browse to a figure.
       - I HEAR Content is described by a heading, alt text or named on focus
-     - I HEAR It identifies as a common HTML element (image, list, table)
+     - I HEAR it identifies as a common HTML element (image, list, table)
-     - I HEAR An alternative method of consumption or interaction is available
+     - I HEAR an alternative method of consumption or interaction is available
    - THEN when I use the tab key to move focus to figure controls (toggle, show/hide, etc) I HEAR the control is in focus
    - THEN when I use the spacebar or enter key I HEAR the intended action occurs